PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_pointers.md

 Line 2: Attached postfix/suffix to a type in a pointer declaration, `*` is a {term}`unary` {term}`declarator-operator`, used to introduce the identifier of a pointer.

-It is important to note that the declaration specifies that the pointer is only to an object of the stated `type`.
+It is important to note that the declaration specifies that the pointer is to an object of the stated `type` - this type may not be changed, and the pointer may not be associated with any other type.

 Line 4: Attached prefix to an existing pointer's identifier, `*` is the {term}`dereferencing` operator or {term}`indirection` operator.

 The fundamental operation on a pointer is dereferencing, that is, referring to the object pointed to by the pointer.

-{term}`Dereferencing` or {term}`indirection` usually means returning the value of the object that the pointer points at.
+{term}`Dereferencing` or {term}`indirection` usually means returning the value of the object associated with the pointer.
 The prefix unary operator `*` before a pointer's identifier means "contents of" - i.e. the value of the object associated with the pointer.

-[More correctly - the indirection operator returns the identifier of the object pointed at, but since the identifier is immediately evaluated (the value is used) in most instances the above explanation is sufficient.
-The exception being in creating a reference]
+[More correctly - the indirection operator returns the identifier of the object pointed at, but since the identifier is immediately evaluated (the value is used) in most instances the above explanation is sufficient; the exception being in creating a reference.]

 Line 3: A prefix `&` is the `address-of` operator, which returns the hexadecimal literal representing the memory address of an object - specifically the address of first byte of the object.

-The prefix `&` operator is then used to initialise the value of a pointer.
+The prefix `&` operator with an operand (a variable name) is then used to create an expression which initialises the value of the pointer.
 [An address literal could be used instead]

 ```{note}
 * A pointer's value is the address of the first byte of the memory location of the object pointed at.